Pick a FAQ to read below:

 Statistics Canada provides an entire guide on how to properly cite their data, you can access it here.

 This depends on the source of the data.
-A good place to start is on the Community Data Inventory.
+A good place to start is on the Community Data & Catalogue Resources page.
 If you can't trace the source and find information to satisfy your query through there try contact us: email@example.com for more details.